morse-simulator/morse/doc/morse/what_is_morse.rst

 - MORSE was never meant to be a physically accurate simulator: while we rely on a state-of-the-art physics engine (Bullet), do not expect to accurately simulate robot arm dynamics or fine grasping.
-Other projects are doing that much better (like `Gazebo <http://playerstage.sourceforge.net/doc/Gazebo-manual-svn-html/>`_ or `OpenGrasp <http://opengrasp.sourceforge.net/>`_).
+Other projects are doing that much better (like `OpenGrasp <http://opengrasp.sourceforge.net/>`_ for grasping).
 - While on-going efforts try to tackle this issue, we do not consider MORSE to have a good enough temporal accuracy and time synchronization capabilities for application like hybrid simulation (where some robots are simulated while others are physically operated).
 - MORSE is mostly developed and supported on Linux.
-MORSE is known to also run on MacOSX, but it has never been tested on Microsoft Windows (it should be however fairly easy to port it).
+MORSE is known to also run on MacOSX and Microsoft Windows, but only limited support can be provided for these platforms.
 - As a not-for-profit, academic project, we do not offer any professional support beyond the documentation and the public mailing-lists.
 However, nothing is stopping third party companies to start providing commercial